Skip to main content

 stressor → sympathetic activation → cortisol/adrenaline release

-• Acute survival mechanism that triggers rapid physiological changes (increased heart rate, blood pressure, alertness) when facing perceived threats
+• Acute survival mechanism triggering rapid physiological changes (increased heart rate, blood pressure, alertness) when facing perceived threats

-• becomes problematic when activated constantly by modern stressors.
+• becomes problematic when activated constantly by modern non-physical stressors

 Cortisol